docQodly/docs/docs/studio/coding.md

 title: Coding
 ---

+Qodly is a hybrid **low-code** application development platform.
+It means that, to develop an application with Qodly, you will need a very small amount of code.
+In fact, you might sometimes need no piece of code, you just design the application and Qodly Studio creates all necessary code for you.

+However, you will often have to write some code.
 In Qodly Studio, you use [events](design-webforms/events.md) in conjunction with class functions and methods to manage the information inside your web application.

 ## Methods and Classes